When I log onto CUNYfirst, why can't I register?

-A: The COR 100 requirement is waived only for transfer students who can show transfer course credits equating to two of the following three CSI courses: HST 244 US History 1607-1865 HST 245 US History 1865 - Present POL 235 American Political System
+A: Waiver determination is made by Donna Scimeca in the CORE department, 2N-215.
+In general, the COR 100 requirement is waived only for transfer students who can show transfer course credits equating to two of the following three CSI courses: HST 244 US History 1607-1865 HST 245 US History 1865 - Present POL 235 American Political System.

 Q: I was exempt from composition classes at my former college; do I have to take Eng 111 and Eng 151?

 A: You must see the chairperson of the English Department to be exempt from required English classes.

 Q: How can I transfer AP (Advanced Placement) credits?